 Biggest Upset – Back in 1975, Master Derby upset the field and returned $48.80 for a $2 wager.
 That’s a far cry from the Derby, which has seen two 50-to-1 or higher underdogs come through this decade.

-Top Trainers – The all-time leader in training winners is R. Wyndham Walden, who won for the seventh time back in 1888.
-Among active trainers, both Bob Baffert and D. Wayne Lukas have trained six Preakness winners.
+Top Trainers – The all-time leaders in training winners are R. Wyndham Walden, who won for the seventh time back in 1888, and Bob Baffert who won his seventh Preakness in 2018.
+Baffert is still active and is very likely to train more winners before he’s done.
+D. Wayne Lukas has trained six Preakness winners.